Commitments and Contingencies

 As part of the USWM Acquisition, the Company assumed the remaining commitments of USWM Enterprises and its subsidiaries, which are discussed below.

 The Company assumed the annual minimum purchase requirement of MYOBLOC, amounting to an estimated €3.9 million annually, under the contract manufacturing agreement with Merz for manufacture and supply.
-An amendment to the contract manufacturing agreement with Merz was executed in July 2025.
-Amendments to the contract manufacturing agreement included among other things, the removal of the annual minimum purchase requirement of MYOBLOC, and the Company's agreement to pay a nonrefundable annual fee of €3.0 million to cover general maintenance and reservation costs for the manufacturing facilities.
+Refer to Note 12, Leases for further discussion related to the Merz Agreement in connection with the MYOBLOC annual minimum purchase requirement.

 Claims and Litigation

-From time to time, the Company may be involved in various claims, litigation and legal proceedings.
-These matters may involve patent litigation, product liability and other product-related litigation, commercial and other matters, and government investigations, among others.
+investigations, among others.
 On a quarterly basis, the Company reviews the status of each significant matter and assesses its potential financial exposure.
 If the potential loss from any claim, asserted or unasserted, or legal proceeding is considered probable and the amount can be reasonably estimated, the Company will accrue a liability for the estimated loss.
 Because of uncertainties related to claims, legal proceedings and litigation, accruals will be based on the Company's best estimates based on available information.
-The Company does not believe that any of these matters will have a material adverse effect on its financial position.
+The Company does not believe that any of these matters will have a material adverse effect on our financial position.
 The Company may reassess the potential liability related to these matters and may revise these estimates.
 The process of resolving matters through litigation or other means is inherently uncertain and it is possible that an unfavorable resolution of these matters will adversely affect the Company, its results of operations, financial condition and cash flows.

 NAMENDA XR/Namzaric Qui Tam Litigation

-manufacturers of NAMENDA XR and Namzaric to prevent the generic manufacturers from entering the market, thereby wrongfully excluding generic competition resulting in artificially high price being charged to government payors.
+On April 1, 2019, Adamas was served with a complaint filed in the United States District Court for the Northern District of California (the District Court) (Case No. 3:18-cv-03018-JCS) against it and several Allergan entities alleging violations of federal and state false claims acts (FCA) in connection with the commercialization of NAMENDA XR and Namzaric by Allergan.
+The lawsuit is a qui tam complaint brought by an individual, asserting rights of the federal government and various state governments.
+The lawsuit was originally filed in May 2018 under seal, and Adamas became aware of the lawsuit when it was served.
+The complaint alleges that patents held by Allergan and Adamas covering NAMENDA XR and Namzaric were procured through fraud on the United States Patent and Trademark Office and that these patents were asserted against potential generic manufacturers of NAMENDA XR and Namzaric to prevent the generic manufacturers from entering the market, thereby wrongfully excluding generic competition resulting in artificially high price being charged to government payors.
 Adamas' patents in question were licensed exclusively to Forest Laboratories Holdings Limited.
 The complaint includes a claim for damages of "potentially more than $2.5 billion dollars," treble damages and statutory penalties.
 To date the federal and state governments have declined to intervene in this action.
 This case is currently stayed pending Adamas's and Allergan's interlocutory appeal of the District Court's December 11, 2020 order denying Adamas's and Allergan's motion to dismiss the complaint.
 The appeal is pending in the United States Court of Appeals for the Ninth Circuit (Case No. 21-80005).
 Argument was held on January 10, 2022.
 On August 25, 2022, the Ninth Circuit sided with the defendants by reversing the District Court’s public disclosure bar rulings and remanding the case back to the District Court to decide certain issues in the first instance.
 On October 11, 2022, the plaintiff filed a petition for rehearing with the Ninth Circuit which was denied on November 3, 2022.
 On December 23, 2022, the defendants filed renewed motions to dismiss directed to the remaining unresolved issue.
-On March 20, 2023, the District Court entered an order and final judgment dismissing with prejudice the FCA claim while declining to exercise supplemental jurisdiction over the state false claims act claims which were dismissed without prejudice.
+On March 20, 2023, the District Court entered an order and final judgement dismissing with prejudice the FCA claim while declining to exercise supplemental jurisdiction over the state false claims act claims which were dismissed without prejudice.
 On April 19, 2023, the plaintiff appealed the District Court's dismissal of the Federal False Claims Act claim.
 On February 20, 2024, the plaintiff filed a motion for an indicative ruling and to set aside the judgment in the District Court, based on the same arguments raised in his appeal.
 That motion was fully briefed and the District Court determined that the motion for an indicative ruling was suitable for determination without a hearing.
 On May 7, 2024, the District Court denied the plaintiff’s motion for an indicative ruling.
 The appeal is fully briefed, and the Ninth Circuit heard oral argument on November 21, 2024.
 On January 29, 2025, the Ninth Circuit affirmed the District Court’s order dismissing the litigation.
-On March 31, 2025, the plaintiff filed a petition for rehearing by the Ninth Circuit, but the Ninth Circuit denied the Petition on April 15, 2025.
-The plaintiff opted not to seek review from the U.S. Supreme Court.
-It remains to be seen whether he will attempt to refile any of his state-law FCA claims.
+The plaintiff intends to file a Petition for Panel and En Banc Rehearing and has asked the Ninth Circuit to extend his filing deadline until March 31, 2025.
 The Company intends to defend itself vigorously.
 However, the Company can offer no assurances that it will be successful in a litigation.

 APOKYN Litigation